-“The beginning of a plot is the prompting of desire.”
+“The beginning of a plot is the prompting of desire.”- Christopher Lehmann-Haupt

-Our idea of our screenplay or novel is never the whole story.
+Our idea of our screenplay, novel, or memoir is never the whole story.
 As we inquire into the world we often discover that we must shed our idea of it for a wider perspective.

 We must not confuse our instincts with our ideas.
 Our instincts will lead us to a deeper truth, while our ideas will ultimately betray our characters by squeezing them into a box.